 - One cinnamon stick

-- Two tablespoon of black loose tea (you may choose your favorite brand)
+- Two tablespoons of black loose tea (you may choose your favorite brand)

 - Two cloves